 Volleyball SA School’s Cup is the state championship tournament.
 It is run by Volleyball SA (VSA).
 Teams pay an additional registration fee but individual students will already be registered if they are playing Junior League.

-Australian Volleyball Schools’ Cup (AVSC) is the pinnacle event for school-aged Volleyball in the Australasian region.
+Australian Volleyball Schools’ Cup (AVSC) is the pinnacle event for school-aged volleyball players in the Australasian region.
 There are 3 or 4 divisions for each age group so students can participate against students of similar skill and ability.
-The tournament runs for a week and is held in Melbourne in December.
+The national tournament is held in December and will be held in Queensland this year.

 Students who wish to be considered for this event will be training regularly throughout the year.
 Details regarding costs, fundraising, accommodation and transport are provided as teams are selected.